7 Day-Trips from Dublin

 Typically, 28 – 45min drive from Clayton Hotel Burlington Road

-Uncover 800 years of history at this breath-taking Medieval Castle.
+Uncover 800 years of history on your next Dublin day trip at this breath-taking Medieval Castle.
 Malahide Castle has belonged to the Talbot Family for generations and it has been expertly preserved.
 Book a guided tour of the castle and transport yourself back in time as you learn about the important role this building played in Irish history.
 Wander the picturesque walled gardens, amble along the fairy trail keeping your eyes peeled for magic or discover the only butterfly house in the Republic of Ireland.
-It’s also the perfect place to try Avoca, one of the oldest and most beloved brands Avoca is known for its beloved cafés, bakeries, and home to great Irish Design.
+It’s also the perfect place to try Avoca, one of the oldest and most beloved brands.
+Avoca is known for its beloved cafés, bakeries, and home to great Irish Design.

 Top Tip: You are required to book your visit to certain parts of the Castle and grounds in advance, be sure to book online early to avoid disappointment.